No business income during the lockdowns?

 - The Financial Conduct Authority (FCA) outlined its expectations of insurers where valid claims under business interruption insurance policies are affected by the test case.
 Business owners and directors can find further information from the FCA regarding the test case process here.

 - The test case however, does not apply to all business interruption insurance policies.
 The FCA published information on policies found by the High Court and Supreme Court to provide cover potentially.
-However, not all insurers were not part of the test case.
+However, not all insurers were part of the test case.

 Additional UK government support for struggling UK businesses?